 The goal of NISAW is to raise awareness of the problems that invasive species cause to human health, ecosystems, and our economy; and provide resources and opportunities for individuals, organizations, and government leaders to be a part of the solution.

 These FREE, customizable resources can be used to raise awareness by any agency, organization, educator, business, or individual.
-Come back to this page for additional outreach resources coming soon.

 Social Media Posts

 There are many ways you can help protect our natural spaces from #invasivespecies during #NISAW.
 Find an event near you at https://www.nisaw.org/